cocos/FBX-glTF-conv/README.md

 * FBX2glTF store the glTF result files onto disk and Creator read the files.
   This is the only way that Creator can communicate with FBX2glTF.
 File system I/O is slow.
 * Author of FBX2glTF is tired.
 * FBX is complex and all exporters working for it are buggy.
 We usually need to fix strange issues.
+It's hard to sync fixes between Cocos and Facebook.

 ## Features